 I was very careful and a little bit scared.
-In a flash I remembered that no one even knew where I was, so I stopped for a moment to send a quick text to my son, just in case….
+In a flash, I remembered that no one even knew where I was, so I stopped to send a quick text to my son, just in case….

-Tip: Take proper walking shoes or at the very least a half-decent pair of trainers.
-Leave the flip flops at home..
+Pro Tip: Take proper walking shoes or, at the very least, a half-decent pair of trainers.
+Leave the flip-flops at home.

 The View of the Jurassic Coast at Durdle Door

-The view from the path is incredible though.
+The view from the path is incredible.
 Half terrified, half elated, I had a crystal-clear view across the sea to the west, to the Isle of Portland.

-Sadly, despite the plethora of signs instructing visitors to take litter away with them, I was horrified to see a festering pile of rubbish (trash) abandoned on the path.
+Sadly, despite the plethora of signs instructing visitors to take litter away, I was horrified to see a festering pile of rubbish (trash) abandoned on the path.

-The limestone archway itself looks rather like a giant dinosaur, with its head in the water and the headland forming its enormous body.
-How appropriate for a Jurassic coast.
-One day the archway will collapse, as the sea continues to erode the soft limestone at the base, so I’m glad I made the time to see it.
+One day the archway will collapse as the sea continues to erode the soft limestone at the base, so I’m glad I made the time to see it.

-The best place to see the archway is from the pebble beach itself, or from high up on the cliff paths.
-Time limited, I scrambled up to the highest point on the cliff path and did my best, but I wish I’d had the time to walk along the beach, hunt for fossils and take even more photos.
+The best place to see the archway is from the pebble beach or high up on the cliff paths.
+With my time for exploring limited, I scrambled up to the highest point on the cliff path and did my best, but I wish I’d had the time to walk along the beach, go fossil hunting on the Jurassic coast, and take even more photos.

-I can only imagine how incredible Durdle Door must be at sunrise or sunset but wouldn’t want to negotiate that perilous path in anything less than full daylight!
+I can only imagine how incredible Durdle Door must be at sunrise or sunset, but I wouldn’t want to negotiate that perilous path in anything less than full daylight!

 Access from Lulworth Cove

 The solution is to take the easier, more accessible path from Lulworth Cove, which is suitable for all ages and abilities.
-I wish I’d found that first!!
-Apparently about 200,000 visitors a year use the path, making it Britain’s most visited coastal path.
+I wish I’d found that path first!!
+About 200,000 visitors a year use the route, making it Britain’s most visited coastal path.

 Man O’War Beach

-I stopped to admire the Man O’War beach too, but the prospect of schlepping down the 150 steps in my stupid sandals, then hiking back up again put me off venturing down to sea level.
+I stopped to admire the Man O’War beach too, but the prospect of schlepping down the 150 steps in my stupid sandals and then hiking back up again put me off venturing down to sea level.
 I had visions of shredded feet, a sprained ankle or worse!
-Plus I didn’t have any water with me.
+Plus, I didn’t have any water with me.
 There’s always next time!

 How to get to Durdle Door

-Lulworth is a small village with a limited, but good selection of quality accommodations that gets booked up quickly.
+Lulworth is a small village with a limited but good selection of quality accommodations that gets booked quickly.
 Lulworth Cove Inn and the Lulworth Lodge are perfect for a romantic getaway, with excellent facilities and food.